Vijayaragavan-vijay/FAQ-Accordion-Card/README.md

 ### What I learned

 I have learnt how to position the background image using css by backgroung-position property.
-And I learnt how to create a dropdown using JaavaScript, applying style from javaScript and so on.
+And I learnt how to create a dropdown using JavaScript, applying style from javaScript and so on.

 ```css